Ivor Jones (footballer)

-Ivor Jones (31 July 1899 – 24 November 1974) was a Welsh international footballer who played professionally as a winger.
+Ivor Jones (31 July 1899 – 24 November 1974) was a Welsh international footballer who played professionally as an inside right.

 Family

 Jones came from a footballing family.
 His four brothers – Bryn, Shoni, Emlyn and Bert – were all professionals, as were his sons Bryn and Cliff and nephew Ken.
 His great-grandson Scott Neilson is also a professional footballer.

 Club career

 Jones played for Merthyr Town, Caerphilly, Swansea Town, West Bromwich Albion, Aberystwyth Town, Aldershot, Thames, Eastside and Aberavon Harlequins.

 International career

 Jones earned a total of 10 caps for Wales, scoring one goal.